JudeMoringa/Aviation-Accidents-Analysis/README.md

 Some of the stakeholders include but are not limited to Aircraft Executives,Aircraft safety specialists,Regulatory authorities and bodies,Aircraft manufacturers and Insurance companies.
 ### Business Questions
  - What types of aircrafts are likely to be involved in accidents?
- - What's the trend and recent patterns of aircraft accidents?
+ - What's the trend and recent patterns of aircraft accidents as from 20210 to 2023?
- - What's the fatality rate pattern of aircraft accidents?
+ - What's the fatality rate pattern of aircraft accidents from 2010 to 2023?
 ## Data Analysis and Understanding
 ### Source of data
 The data is from the Aviation_Data.csv.It is a dataset from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.
 ### Description of data
 The data consists of civil aviation accidents from 1962 to 2023.The data highlights various features such as the date and locations of the accidents,the aircraft operators,the phases of flights ,number of fatalities,the causes of the accidents and the weather conditions.
+### Data Visualization
 Total fatalities per year from 2010 to 2023
 <img width="712" height="352" alt="image" src="https://github.com/user-attachments/assets/8208e533-a1bc-4eae-8598-ed6a7ff1d1cb" />